qBioTurin/MultiConnector/README.md

 > **⚠️ CONFIDENTIAL - UNPUBLISHED PACKAGE**
 > This package is currently under development and has not been published yet.
 All content, code, and documentation are confidential and proprietary.
-Please do not distribute or share without explicit permissresults <- estimateCluster(ovarian_data, G = 2:4, p = 3, runs = 20) best_model <- selectCluster(results, G = 3, best = "MinfDB") validation <- validateCluster(best_model)
+Please do not distribute or share without explicit permission.

 [![R-CMD-check](https://github.com/qBioTurin/MultiConnector/workflows/R-CMD-check/badge.svg)](https://github.com/qBioTurin/MultiConnector/actions)
 [![CRAN status](https://www.r-pkg.org/badges/version/MultiConnector)](https://CRAN.R-project.org/package=MultiConnector)